mk12/sicp/notes/lecture.md

     (if (null? v) var (cadr v))))
 ```

-- When extending the dictionary, we check if the name is already present in the dictionary.
+- When extending the dictionary, we check if the name is already present.
-- If not, we add it.
-If it is, but has the same value, we return the dictionary unchanged.
-- If we are trying to give it a different value, we fail.
+- It it's not present, we add it.
+If it's present but has the same value, we do nothing.
+Otherwise it has a conflicting value, and we fail.

 # 4B: Generic Operators